fedora-copr/copr/doc/how_to_upgrade_builders.rst

   ``copr@vmhost-p08-copr01.rdu-cc.fedoraproject.org``
 * ssh access to ``batcave01.iad2.fedoraproject.org``, and sudo access there
 * be in FAS group ``aws-copr``, so you can access `AWS login link`_ properly
+* IBM Cloud API token assigned to the Fedora Copr team (see team's Bitwaarden)

 .. _prepare_aws_source_images: